 After living in a high-rise apartment in Yongin I returned to Seoul and moved into a one-room unit inside a new privately owned 4-floor apartment building.
 While the one-room units were not the largest in size each room was equipped with new appliances (i.e. electric stove, fans, a washing machine), received free building wi-fi access, and came partially furnished.
 In addition, the new building was located in a quaint hill-side Korean neighborhood, and was my last residence in Korea.

 All of my housing experiences while living in Korea were unique.
 During my three years there I was able to live in a corporate office setting, a singleton setting, a Korean community setting, a modern Korean apartment setting, and once again a singleton setting.
 I also was privileged to live in different areas inside and outside of Seoul.
 Based on all of these experiences including the ones I have had in different cities back in the states I am always appreciative of space.
 Coming back home to a private house and a grassy yard was always a fond memory I’d have during vacation periods.

 Living in three global cities in my lifetime I am well-aware that urban lifestyles come with little space.
 For some Asian countries like Korea space is tight within urbanized regions.
 In light of this the Korean government is working on not only expanding its cities outward (i.e. Seoul), but also looking into creating new satellite cities such as Sejong City to make more room for government offices.
 Having once visited this city for a job interview at my alma mater’s campus I was quite surprised by how much open space was there.
 However, from my previous experience living in Yongin I have learned that while I admire space I would prefer to live somewhere rather than in the middle of nowhere.
-That being said I hope that when me and my boyfriend live together we are able to live somewhere in-between.
+That being said I hope that I can live somewhere in-between.